If you need finance to cover your college or higher education course, read on to find out what is available

 You may also be eligible for money from the Advanced Learner Loan Bursary Fund if you need help with some costs while studying, for example childcare, travel or trips related to your course.
 Application is through the college.

-If you're planning on studying for a degree or other HE course, there are funding options available to help pay for tuition fees and help with living costs.
+If you're planning on studying for a degree or other Higher Education course, there are funding options available to help pay for tuition fees and help with living costs.
 You may also be able to access bursaries, grants and scholarships.

 Tuition fees and Maintenance Loans